microsoft/DIF-Net/README.md

 ## Training a model from scratch
 ### Data preparation
-Pre-processed data from [ShapeNet-v2](https://shapenet.org/) can be download from this [link]() (410 GB in total for four categories).
+We provide pre-processed evaluation data from [ShapeNet-v2](https://shapenet.org/).
+Data can be download from this [link](https://drive.google.com/drive/folders/1VLENTGWV4VMLM1Z_9O1cAF8k9jHoB9cQ?usp=sharing) (four categories, and 100 shapes for each category respectively.
+7 GB in total).
 The data contains surface points along with normals, and randomly sampled free space points with their SDF values.
 The data should be organized as the following structure:
 ```
 DIF-Net
 │